vincentarelbundock/Rdatasets/doc/Ecdat/rst/FriendFoe.rst

    contestant's choice : a factor with levels "foe" and "friend".
-If both players play "friend", they share the trust box, if both play "foe", both players receive zero prize, if one of them play "foe" and the other one "friend", the "foe" player receive the entire trust bix and the "friend" player nothing
+If both players play "friend", they share the trust box, if both play "foe", both players receive zero prize, if one of them play "foe" and the other one "friend", the "foe" player receive the entire trust box and the "friend" player nothing

 round